What is LexBar?

 - A self-evaluation questionnaire that tracks your progress & highlights areas for improvement

 Can I see what the lessons look like in your course?

 Sure.
 Watch the video below:

-What if I have questions or problems during bar prep with your course?
+What if I have questions or problems?

 Any other questions?
 Feel free to contact me.
 I like to hear from bar studiers!